laszabine/terra-snellman/README.md

 This is a Firefox Add-on to improve the layout of Terra Mystica (c Feuerland) games played on the website https://terra.snellman.net/.

+## Features

+This Add-on modifies the layout of games by drawing faction boards, resources, and bonus/favor/town/scoring tiles with images that resemble those in board game.

+Not all expansions are implemented yet.
+If you open a game that uses an expansion that is not implemented, the game will render as it would without the Add-on.

 ## Install

-We have not yet made this add-on available in the Firefox add-on webstore because we are unsure about the copyright of the images.
+We have not yet made this Add-on available in the Firefox Add-on webstore because we are unsure about the copyright of the images.

-### Install from file
+### Install from file (recommended)

-The XPI file builds automatically:
 <img src="https://github.com/rarusel/terra-snellman/workflows/build%20%26%20sign%20%26%20publish/badge.svg" alt="build status" />

+Download the XPI file of the latest release: https://github.com/rarusel/terra-snellman/releases

+By clicking it, Firefox will ask whether you'd like to trust GitHub to let them install an extension.
+By clicking "Continue to Installation", you're not actually trusting GitHub, but us.
+Click "Continue to Installation".

+The XPI file is specified to check back for new releases.
+If your Firefox allows automatic updating of add-ons (this is enabled by default), your copy of our extension will always be up-to-date.

-### Install as temporary add-on
+### Install as temporary Add-on

-To install, you have to clone this repository and install it as temporary add-on in Firefox, as described below.
+If you would like to be up-to-date even in between releases, you can clone this repository and install it as temporary Add-on in Firefox, as described below.

+You will be responsible to keep your copy up-to-date.

+Also note that temporary Add-ons get disabled when you close your browser.

 #### Clone this repo